hayde0264/CS-Degree/Algorithms/Sort/quickSort.md

 ## How does it work?
-Quick sort selects a **pivot** element from an array and then partitions the other elements of such array into two sub-arrays, based on if the value is **greater than** or **less than** the pivot value.
+Quick sort selects a **pivot** element from an array and then partitions the remaining elements of such array into two sub-arrays, based on if the value is **greater than** or **less than** the pivot value.
 The sub-arrays are then sorted **recursively**.

 ### Steps:
-- If the range has less than two elements, return immediately
+- if the range has less than two elements, return immediately
-- Otherwise pick a value, or a **pivot**, that lies within the array
+- otherwise, pick a value, or a **pivot**, that lies within the array
-- Partition the range: by reordering its elements, while keeping track of a **point of division**.
-Having a point of division allows you to determine if the element should come before the pivot (element is less than pivot), or if the element should be placed after the pivot (element is greater than pivot).
+- partition the array: by reordering its elements while keeping track of a **point of division**.
+Having a point of division allows you to determine if the element should come before the pivot (the element is less than the pivot) or if the element should be placed after the pivot (element is greater than the pivot).
-- **Recursively** apply the quicksort to the sub-range to the point of divison and to the sub-range after it, possibly excluding from both ranges the element equal to the pivot at the point of division.
+- **recursively** apply the quicksort to the sub-ranges
+- repeat until the pivot element is the point of division.

  ![Quicksort](https://user-images.githubusercontent.com/109105989/194144386-e8bf46f6-7be3-4b9b-a2f7-99a3917f14a5.png)